iprapas/iprapas.github.io/content/posts/neo4j-recommender.md

 This work is based on a project on the Semantic Data Management course I followed in Barcelona in the summer semester 2018-2019 as part of the [BDMA](https://bdma.ulb.ac.be/bdma/) Erasmus Mundus Master program.

 It was done in collaboration with my lab mate [Elena Ouro](https://github.com/elenaouro).
-[Code](https://github.com/iprapas/neo4j-academia) is available in github.
+Code available on [github](https://github.com/iprapas/neo4j-academia).

 ## The problem description